Tackling lead ammunition poisoning

 The solution is for shooters to use non-poisonous alternatives to lead ammunition, which are available for all types of guns and proven to be equally effective.
 Many hunters are already using non-toxic ammunition to prevent poisoning the environment, and some food retailers are now only selling lead-free game on health grounds.

-But this simply isn’t enough.
+But this simply hasn't been enough.

 There are some restrictions on using lead shot in the UK.
 However, WWT’s field testing shows the number of birds ingesting lead still hasn’t decreased despite restrictions.
 This could be because many birds feed in fields where lead shot can still be legally used, or because some shooters are still using it illegally.